mallorybowes/ha-mtr-monitor/README.md

 ## License

-MIT License — feel free to adapt and redistribute.
+CC0 1.0 Universal License — feel free to adapt and redistribute.